MichalOleszak/EuropeHighestPeaks/README.md

 # Highest Peaks of European Countries

+The goal of the project is to visit the highest natural elevation of each sovereign state on the continent of Europe.
+Most of them are mountains or hills, but some are simply elevations that are not distinguishable as geographical features.

-Assumptions behind the list:
+### Assumptions behind the list

 * Only peaks located in Europe, with its [borders as defined by the International Geographical Union](https://en.wikipedia.org/wiki/Boundaries_between_the_continents_of_Earth#Europe_and_Asia), are considered.
 This means that Mount Elbrus is located in Asia and is not part of the list.
 * Peaks belonging to European countries, but located outside of Europe, are not considered.
-Examples are:
+Examples include:
     * Pico del Teide - Spain, Canary Islands;
     * Gunnbjørn Fjeld - Denmark, Greenland;
     * Mount Scenery - The Netherlands, Carribean Netherlands.
-* In the case of countries located partly in Europe (Turkey, Russia and Kazakhstan), the peak considered in the list is the highest peak of their European area.
+* In the case of countries located partly in Europe (Turkey, Russia and Kazakhstan), the peak considered in the list is the highest peak of their European territory.
 * The Italian-French border is assumed to run below the summit of Mont Blanc.
 Thus, Italy's highest peak is Mont Blanc de Courmayeur and Mont Blanc is located entirely in France.

 ![](img/kge.png)